 The Reserve Banks are exempt from federal, state, and local taxes, except for taxes on real property.
-The Bank's real property taxes were \$2 million for each of the years ended December 31, 2010 and 2009, respectively, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Income and Comprehensive Income.
+The Bank's real property taxes were \$3 million and \$2 million for the years ended December 31, 2011 and 2010, respectively, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Income and Comprehensive Income.